Code-Institute-Submissions/interactive-frontend-project-8/README.md

 All audio samples were taken from Zapsplat.com [https://www.zapsplat.com/sound-effect-category/game-sounds/]

  I had help with the transform property used to turn the tiles from [https://www.w3schools.com/]

+ Information to resolve audio lag was found at https://lowlag.alienbill.com/.